dawidSkowronek19/MES-Solver/README.md

 ## Future Roadmap
 Looking ahead, the project aims to implement:
+* **Time Dependent Solver:** Create solver which is able to solve 1D time dependent differential equations.
 * **Graphical User Interface (GUI):** To make the solver more accessible and easier to use.
 * **Multidimensional Support:** Extending the physics and mathematical models to solve 2D and 3D problems.
 =======